Cost of Laying a Patio

 Who you choose to lay your patio can make or break it.
 A good installer will make sure your patio looks good and stands the test of time.
 Here are a few checks to watch out for before you agree to anything:

 • Get a few quotes.
-Three’s a good number.
+Get at least 3 quotes from patio installers near you.
 That’s enough to spot if someone’s taking the mick or coming in strangely cheap.

 • Check their know-how.
 Go for someone who’s laid plenty of patios before – five years plus in the trade is a decent marker.

 • Ask to see their portfolio.
+Take a look at photos they've uploaded to their MyJobQuote profile.
 Seeing past patios is the easiest way to judge their standard of work.

 • Read the reviews.
-Spend a few minutes scrolling reviews, or better still, ask friends or locals – this can save you a lot of bother later.
+Spend a few minutes scrolling reviews, or check their MyJobQuote profile to see all their feeddback from other homeowners – this can save you a lot of bother later.

 • Cover yourself.
 An installer worth their salt should have insurance.
 If they don’t?
 That’s a red flag.